 The governor responsible will review this policy with the head teacher after any accident, illness or incident requiring the emergency services to be called to school, when there are any changes to the school and at least annually.

-At every review the policy will then be forwarded to Learning and Standards Committee who will approve the policy.
+At every review the policy will then be forwarded to the school governors who will approve the policy.